-The expansion of economic condition has accelerated infrastructural developments in the country to support logistics and freight forwarding services which form an essential part of the Filipino economy.
-An increase in volume of traded goods has led to the development of new and advanced infrastructural facilities which has acted as a crucial requirement in the supply chain solutions.
-Moreover, companies in this sector have initiated to focus upon premium delivery services which have gained substantial popularity in the country.
+The expansion of the domestic economy has accelerated infrastructural developments in the country to support logistics and freight forwarding services which form an essential part of the Filipino economy.
+An increase in volume of traded goods has led to the development of new and advanced infrastructural facilities that has acted as a crucial requirement in the supply chain solutions.
+Moreover, companies in this sector have begun to focus upon premium delivery services which have gained substantial popularity in the country.
 Such a development has led to heightened focus of investments in infrastructural facilities such as transportation and storage.

-Amplified Demand From Middle Class
+Amplified Demand from Middle Class

-The macroeconomic variable, the middle class population, has influenced the express delivery market in Philippines.
-The rise in middle class population in the country has contributed to the expansion of express delivery market by higher volume of orders.
-It has been observed that Filipinos are categorized under the middle class social bracket in the Philippines that have created a high demand for express delivery services.
+The rise of the middle-class population in the country has contributed to the expansion of the express delivery market because of the higher volume of orders.
+It has been observed that those who are categorized under the middle class social bracket in the Philippines that have created a high demand for express delivery services.
 The middle class Filipino population has been willing to pay a premium for secure and time saving services in comparison to normal logistics and freight forwarding services.
-The rise in personal disposable incomes of this segment of the population, which constituted approximately 25% of the total population in 2014, has given opportunity for growth of the express delivery market in the Philippines.
+The rise in personal disposable incomes of this segment of the population, which constituted approximately 27% of the total population in 2015, has given opportunity for growth of the express delivery market in the Philippines.